 - Increasing levels of involvement and length of participation in their treatments

-- Increased retention of clients in the ongoing programs that manage their addiction after sobriety has been attained
+- Increased retention of clients in rehab programs

-If you or someone close to you is seeking help in battling a drug or alcohol addiction, Lotus Recovery Centers is waiting to take your call.
+If you or a loved one is battling a drug or alcohol addiction, Lotus Recovery Centers is here.
 Our goal is to facilitate a safe, comfortable, and successful recovery for every one of our clients, and we want to help you determine the best recovery plan for you.
-Please reach out today at 833.922.1615 or connect with us online for more information.
+In our treatment centers in West Virginia and Delaware, clients find the support they need to maintain recovery long-term.
+We invite you to reach out today at 833.922.1615 or connect with us online for more information.